meltano/handbook/src/_peopleops/benefits.md

 #### Team members outside the US

 We handle coverage outside the US country by country based on regional best practices.
-We partner with [Remote.com](https://handbook.meltano.com/company/all-remote#where-we-hire) and the individual(s in that region) to find an equitable offering for employee coverage.
+We partner with [Remote.com](/company/all-remote#where-we-hire) and the individual(s in that region) to find an equitable offering for employee coverage.
 We evaluate what to offer in new countries on a case by case basis and as soon as we have set a policy for a region we document that as the coverage policy going forward.

 * In the UK, NHS covers our workers.
-* In Mexico, we offer a "Health Insurance Allowance equal to $7,000.00 MXN per month".
+* In Mexico, we offer a Health Insurance Allowance equal to $7,000.00 MXN per month.

 To find out more about how Remote.com can assist, visit <https://remote.com/employees>.
 ### Home Office Setup Funds

 We want you to be comfortable and productive wherever you choose to work.
 With that in mind we offer a generous office setup stipend.
 We don’t have a set amount as we know there is no office setup that is one size fits all.
-See our [list of suggested items and options](https://handbook.meltano.com/peopleops/#office-equipment-and-supplies).
+See our [list of suggested items and options](/peopleops/#office-equipment-and-supplies).

 #### Office space / non-distracting work environment optionality

-We are first and foremost remote always, in that we do not have any offices, but we understand that some people prefer or need an out of home office option.
+We are first and foremost all-remote, in that we do not have any offices, but we understand that some people prefer or need an out of home office option.
 We allow team members to expense up to $500/month no questions asked.
-Anything beyond $500 requires manager approval (and evidence that the choice of coworking space is reasonable and within market rate).
+Anything beyond that requires manager approval (and evidence that the choice of coworking space is reasonable and within market rate).

 ### Self Care of Yourself Stipend

 $50 a month to do something to nourish yourself.
 This can be a gym class, a meditation app or a lunch delivered.

-### We Have Snack Holidays
+### Snack Holidays

 While working remotely you might be concerned about missing all those random office snacks.
 Not to worry!
 We like to create company-wide snack holidays where folks can expense snacks on us.
 Example: Cookie Day Dec 4th.

 ## Internet Connection

 We are happy to cover the cost of internet in your working place.
 This can be your home,  personal office wifi, or a phone you can tether to if you are a digital nomad- you choose which one is most relevant to your working situation.
 It's our responsibility to make sure you have everything to be productive.
 This is an extension to the home office perk.
 When expensing please make sure to isolate the cost of your wifi in case you have any phone, cable, or other packages bundled.
-We can cover up to $100 in wifi costs per employee per month.
+We can cover up to $100 in internet costs per month.

 ## Travel Opportunities